eynop/IoTTicket-PythonLibrary/README.md

 If no extra argument is provided, simply call c.readdata(deviceId, cr)
 </code></pre>
 ## API documentation
-This C++ client library uses the IoT-Ticket REST API.
+This Python client library uses the IoT-Ticket REST API.
 The documentation for the underlying REST service can be found from https://www.iot-ticket.com/images/Files/IoT-Ticket.com_IoT_API.pdf